Iman Darweesh Al Hams: Military police investigation into first investigation

-In February 2006, Ha'aretz newspaper reported that a military police internal investigation found that there were major failures in the October 2004 investigation into the killing of al-Hams.
+In February 2006, Haaretz newspaper reported that a military police internal investigation found that there were major failures in the October 2004 investigation into the killing of Al Hams.

 Two reservist officers appointed by Military Police Commander Brigadier General Roni Benny to examine the military police's conduct during the investigation determined that investigators acted unprofessionally and with negligence.
 The two officers criticized the decision not to appoint a special investigation team led by higher-ranking, more experienced officials and also noted that the incident was not appropriately documented by the investigation.
 The military police officer in charge of the investigation was reprimanded and the head of the investigation team was censured.

 Compensation and promotion to rank of major

 Subsequent to his acquittal, Captain R. was promoted to the rank of major.
-In March 2006, he received 82,000 New Israel Shekels (roughly $17,000) to compensate him for the cost of his defense and time spent in jail.
+In March 2006, he received 82,000 new shekels (roughly $17,000) to compensate him for the cost of his defense and time spent in jail.
 Captain R. also filed a libel suit against Ilana Dayan and the Telad production company.

 The district court accepted the suit and awarded him 300,000 shekels in damages.
 The decision was overturned in part by the Supreme Court, which ruled that Telad should pay only 100,000.
 The court ruled Dayan did not know that Captain R. was unaware that he was pursuing a child, and so should not be held liable for the news report.